jessekhaira/Neural-Machine-Translation-Scratch/README.md

 -- In progress --

-This is an implementation of a batched recurrent neural network(RNN) in NumPy utilizing an encoder and decoder architecture used for the task of machine translation.
+This is an implementation of a sequence to sequence batched recurrent neural network(RNN) from scratch, just utilizing the library NumPy.

-The purpose of the repo was to learn how RNNs can train in batches even though they have a sequential architecture, how masking works in RNNs, along with how the encoder-decoder architecture of the RNN is used for machine translation.
+The purpose of the repo was to deepen my understanding of recurrent neural networks by implementing the architecture of a sequence to sequence model from scratch.